openhwgroup/cva6/docs/03_cva6_design/MMU.rst

 Page Table Walker
 -----------------

 The "CVA6 Page Table Walker (PTW)" is a hardware module designed to facilitate the translation of virtual addresses into physical addresses, a crucial task in memory access management.
+The Hypervisor extension specifies a new translation stage (G-stage) to translate guest-physical addresses into host-physical addresses.

 .. figure:: _static/ptw_in_out.png
    :name: **Figure 19:** Input and Outputs of Page Table Walker